 Robert E. Lighthizer

-Robert E. Lighthizer is the leader of the firm’s International Trade Department.
+Robert E. Lighthizer is the leader of the firm’s International Trade Group.
 He divides his time between traditional trade litigation, policy advice and legislative initiatives.
 His clients include large U.S. corporations and coalitions.
 He represents heavy manufacturing, agricultural and high-tech companies, as well as financial services institutions.
 He has been lead counsel in scores of antidumping and countervailing duty cases during the past two decades and is active in numerous pending cases and administrative reviews.
 He also has focused on market-opening trade actions on behalf of U.S. companies seeking access to foreign markets.
 He is equally at ease devising strategies for and dealing with executive departments and congressional committees.

 Mr. Lighthizer was a deputy United States trade representative (USTR) with the rank of ambassador during the Reagan administration.
 The USTR is the cabinet level agency that develops and coordinates trade policy on behalf of the United States government and negotiates on trade matters for the president.
 Mr. Lighthizer had responsibility within the USTR for industry, agriculture, investment and trade policy matters.